Debasish Kumar

-Debasish Kumar is an Indian politician and member of Trinamool Congress.
-He is an MLA, elected from the Rashbehari constituency in the 2021 West Bengal Legislative Assembly election.
+Debasish Kumar (born 22 December 1959) is an Indian politician and member of Trinamool Congress.
+He is a former MLA, elected from the Rashbehari constituency in the 2021 West Bengal Legislative Assembly election.

-He is currently the Deputy Chief Government Whip, in Government of West Bengal, Assembly House.
+He was once the Deputy Chief Government Whip, in Government of West Bengal, Assembly House.

-He is the Member Mayor in Council of Kolkata Municipal Corporation.
+He was the Member Mayor in Council of Kolkata Municipal Corporation.

-Debasish Kumar is also the District President, South Kolkata District of Trinamool Congress.
+Debasish Kumar was also the District President, South Kolkata District of Trinamool Congress.
+Currently he doesn't hold any office after being defeated by Dr Swapan Dasgupta in 2026 election by a margin of over twenty thousand votes.
+The Trinamool Congress were humiliated and humbled in the election.
 His daughter Devlina Kumar is an actress and married to actor Gourab Chatterjee.